Global Gauge Symmetry Breaking in the Abelian Higgs Mechanism

 If a function $F$ on phase space vanishes on the constraint surface, it is said to vanish \textit{weakly}, written $F\approx 0$.
 Constraints whose Poisson brackets with all other constraints vanish weakly are called \textit{first class}.
-A familiar slogan is that ``first class constraints generate gauge transformations'' (where `generating' means taking Poisson brackets), although there are various subtleties concerning this statement that we do not consider here, see e.g. \autocite{henneauxQuantizationGaugeSystems1992,earmanTrackingGaugeOde2003}.\endnote{Pitts has objected to this slogan \autocite{pittsFirstClassConstraint2014}, but this objection has again been objected to \autocite{pooleyFirstclassConstraintsGenerate2022}.} These subtleties are not relevant to our investigation, since they do not play a role in Yang-Mills theory in temporal gauge, where the Gauss law is the only constraint.
-The Gauss law in Yang-Mills theory is known to generate precisely all local gauge transformations \autocite{binz}.
+Dirac's insight was that ``first class constraints generate gauge transformations'' (where `generating' means taking Poisson brackets), although there are various subtleties concerning this statement that we do not consider here, see e.g. \autocite{henneauxQuantizationGaugeSystems1992,earmanTrackingGaugeOde2003,Gotay2006MomentumMA}.\endnote{Pitts has objected to this slogan \autocite{pittsFirstClassConstraint2014}, but this objection has again been objected to \autocite{pooleyFirstclassConstraintsGenerate2022}.} These subtleties are not relevant to our investigation, since they do not play a role in Yang-Mills theory in temporal gauge, where the Gauss law is the only constraint.
+The Gauss law in Yang-Mills theory is known to generate precisely all local gauge transformations \autocite{binz,Gotay2006MomentumMA}.